 An Egypt visa is required for most travelers, including American and British passport holders.
-Americans and citizens from 74 other countries can obtain an Egypt visa on arrival at the Cairo International airport at the bank kiosks before the immigration counters for $25 USD and are valid for a single visit up to 30 days.
+Americans and citizens from 74 other countries can obtain an Egypt visa on arrival at the Cairo International Airport at the bank kiosks before the immigration counters for $25 USD and are valid for a single visit for up to 30 days.